 Who we are

 As a result of the crisis in the east of Ukraine, many people had to leave their home regions.
 Currently approximately 1,400,000 internally displaced persons (IDPs) are registered in Ukraine.
 Many of them have settled in Kharkiv, Dnipropetrivsk and Zaporizhzhya regions, as well as in government-controlled areas of Donetsk and Luhansk regions.
 This poses great challenges for the hosting municipalities, which often lack capacities to address the needs of the local population and now face extra tasks such as: providing accommodation, empolyment and social aid to IDPs.

 GIZ supports municipalities where help is most needed.
-The IIPU activities focus on the following thematic areas: municipal services, education, healthcare, integration, civil society, and emergency management.
+The activities of the Cluster focus on the following thematic areas: municipal services, education, healthcare, integration, civil society, and emergency management.

 Special focus was put on Kharkiv, Dnipro and Zaporizhzhya regions; assistance is given also in the government-controlled areas of Donetsk and Luhansk regions.
-The IIPU cooperate with partners from governmental bodies, municipal enterprises and civil society organizations, universities and associations, in order to develop better prospects for the future for local population and IDPs.
+The Cluster cooperate with partners from governmental bodies, municipal enterprises and civil society organizations, universities and associations, in order to develop better prospects for the future for local population and IDPs.